Aramantos/MS2-The-Einstein-Riddle/README.md

 ---

-- JavaScript has been a challenging language to learn, there are so many different approaches that will lead you to the same result. (eg. initially, I was writing out long functions with multiple if statements, but as time went on I started learning how to refactor my code into a loop)T he biggest lesson I have learned is to always try to achieve the result in as few lines as possible.
+- JavaScript has been a challenging language to learn, there are so many different approaches that will lead you to the same result. (eg. initially, I was writing out long functions with multiple if statements, but as time went on I started learning how to refactor my code into a loop) The biggest lesson I have learned is to always try to achieve the result in as few lines as possible.
 - I decided to build the project without Bootstrap to test my css skills, although I have learned a lot from this route, I will be using a framework going forward to cover the heavy lifting.
 - Responsiveness was always going to be a challenge from the nature of what I wanted to achieve, especially without a frontend framework, it slowed down my progress but did allow me to increase my knowledge and gain a greater appreciation for frameworks.
 - I used someone else's code for the timer (timer.js) and taking that and using it to suit my purposes was challenging.
 The original author's code has specific HTML requirements which caused issues when trying to adapt to my own.